tud-hri/joan/docs/advancedsteps-add-custom-module.md

 in the `do_while_running` function of your JoanIsCoolProcess class.
 Once you transition to the running state from headquarters, it will start printing this message at a frequency of 5 Hz.

-What follows is a summary on what you should do in which class.
+What follows is a summary on what happens in what class.
 Also have a look at the comments in the Template module, they also indicate what to do where.

 !!!
 Important
     These little sections should really be seen as summaries and as a means to find the appropriate references, not as a full fledged explanation of the classes.
 For full understanding please also take a look at the several links included in these sections.

-#### 4.1 The Manager class
+#### <a name="manager_class"></a>4.1 The Manager class

 As mentioned earlier `Manager` class acts as a kind of bookkeeping mechanism for the module, its main purpose is to keep track of what classes should be created and deleted.
 Furthermore the module's `Statemachine` is included in the module manager, this means you can set your state transition conditions for that particular